History of astronomy: Mesopotamia

-The origins of Western astronomy can be found in Mesopotamia, the "land between the rivers" Tigris and Euphrates, where the ancient kingdoms of Sumer, Assyria, and Babylonia were located.
+The origins of astronomy can be found in Mesopotamia, the "land between the rivers" Tigris and Euphrates, where the ancient kingdoms of Sumer, Assyria, and Babylonia were located.
 A form of writing known as cuneiform emerged among the Sumerians around 3500–3000 BC.
 Our knowledge of Sumerian astronomy is indirect, via the earliest Babylonian star catalogues dating from about 1200 BC.
 The fact that many star names appear in Sumerian suggests a continuity reaching into the Early Bronze Age.
 Astral theology, which gave planetary gods an important role in Mesopotamian mythology and religion, began with the Sumerians.
 They also used a sexagesimal (base 60) place-value number system, which simplified the task of recording very large and very small numbers.
 The modern practice of dividing a circle into 360 degrees, or an hour into 60 minutes, began with the Sumerians.
 For more information, see the articles on Babylonian numerals and mathematics.

+Mesopotamia is worldwide the place of the earliest known astronomer and poet by name: Enheduanna, Akkadian high priestess to the lunar deity Nanna/Sin and princess, daughter of Sargon the Great (c.
+2334 – c.
+2279 BCE).
+She had the Moon tracked in her chambers and wrote poems about her divine Moon.

-Classical sources frequently use the term Chaldeans for the astronomers of Mesopotamia, who were, in reality, priest-scribes specializing in astrology and other forms of divination.
+Classical sources frequently use the term Chaldeans for the astronomers of Mesopotamia, who were originally a people, before being identified with priest-scribes specializing in astrology and other forms of divination.